moeedlodhi/hatchd-take-home-task/README.md

 ## To run tests
-1. Run "python manage.py test" to run all test cases
+1. Run `python manage.py test` to run all test cases